The Haunting Of East Drive And The Black Monk Of Pontefract

 VIDEO: When The Lights Went Out Official Trailer

 In the film, the events revolve around Sally Maynard, the young daughter of Jenny and Len Maynard.
 In reality, the strange encounters involved Jean and Joe Pritchard and their two children – fifteen-year-old Philip and twelve-year-old Diane.
 As events progressed and heightened, the activity seemed to zero in on the youngest daughter.

 Events began early on in 1966.
 They were simple and mischievous at first.
 Furniture would move from one place to another, or lights would flicker on and off.
 As the months went by, however, the activity turned stranger and more frightening.

 Pools of water would form out of nowhere on the carpet of the living room or the kitchen.
 Strange “breathing sounds” were clearly audible, as if someone was standing right next to them.
 Even the apparent physical manifestation of a “black figure” began to appear more regularly.

-Before we look at some of those incidents in more detail, the video below is an interview with a neighbour.
+Before we look at some of those incidents in more detail, the video below is an interview with a neighbor.
 She speaks of some of the activity at the infamous house.